Panic Disorder Therapist NY

 Clients often begin to notice that:

-• panic feels less alarming, even when it shows up
+• panic feels less alarming, even when it appears

 • anxiety no longer dictates decisions or limits life